 For 2016-2017, the OWB allocated up to $350,761 for the support of these research grants.
 Investigators are just beginning their research for the 2016-17 year.
 Full reports on their findings should be available early summer 2017.
-Below are summaries on what each investigator will be researching and what he/she hopes to find.
+Below are summaries on what each investigator will be researching and what they hope to find.

 Laurent Deluc, Associate Professor, Department of Horticulture, Oregon State University.
 Determine the role of Auxin-Response Factor in the timing of ripening initiation in Vitis vinifera.